 - As a full-time employee, I worked on Artforge, a web application suite dedicated to CG studios that aims to improve team collaboration.
 I built most of the application UIs.
 Unfortunately, the company closed and the software is discontinued.

 - Dolebraï was a web radio that broadcasted and promoted open music.
 There were monthly mixes and a blog about open music news.
 The website and the radio are no more available.

-Some articles related to Cozy where I'm mentioned: Wired, Venture Beat, French Web and Framablog.
+Some articles related to Cozy where I'm mentioned: Wired, Venture Beat, French Web, Framablog and IndieHackers.

 Artwork below was made by Diana Rovanio